esamattis/Projectwatch/README.markdown

 Projectwatch is a tool for automating various tasks in software projects.
-Such as running tests, preprocessing CSS/JS or running code quality checks (eg. jslint) etc. Task are run when a change is detected in the files belonging to the task.
+Such as running tests, preprocessing CSS/JS or running code quality checks (eg. jslint) etc. Tasks are run when a change is detected in the files belonging to the task.

 A task is defined in projectwatch.cfg file that you put somewhere in your